kovacsv/Online3DViewer/README.md

 -------

 This is the source code for http://3dviewer.net:
+- You can open 3D files in three ways:
+  - Use the open button from the top menu.
-- You can drag&drop files to your browser, or use the open button.
+  - Drag&Drop files to your browser.
+  - Define file urls as location hash.
 - You should open the main file, and all of its requested files.
   - For example open the requested mtl file with an obj file,
   - or open textures with 3ds file.